 1. Look to bathroom mirror lighting

 Want to actually be able to see your face in the bathroom mirror when you're washing it/putting on makeup?
-Grouping bathroom lights over – and to the side of – a mirror will ensure that they're working where they're most needed.
+Grouping bathroom lighting over – and to the side of – a mirror will ensure that they're working where they're most needed.
 Bouncing the light off the mirrored glass will help a narrow or small bathroom feel bigger, too.
 Win win.

 Using bathroom wall lights strategically to highlight a particular zone in the bathroom is a neat design trick that will help your room feel well-designed.
-Here, it's the vanity unit that's being drawn attention too with bathroom wall lights that make for a practical lighting solution too.
+Here, it's the vanity unit that's being drawn attention to with bathroom wall lights that make for a practical lighting solution too.

-Want a bang on trend, minimalist bathroom?
+Want a bang-on-trend, minimalist bathroom?
 A monochromatic scheme is your best bet, and graphic box wall lights will look especially good with a matching black bathtub.

 See more black bathroom ideas in our gallery.

 For a bathroom lighting idea that's classic and timeless, choose glass pendant lights.
 They're an excellent alternative to built-in wall lights for a more contemporary twist on the traditional bathroom decor.